-Stomach Irritation - ulceration and bleeding at high doses
+- Stomach irritation such as ulceration and bleeding at high doses

-The decision to undertake aspirin desensitisation should be made in consultation with a medical specialist (Allergist / Clinical Immunologist).
+The decision to undertake aspirin desensitisation should be made in consultation with a clinical immunology/allergy specialist.

 Management of aspirin / NSAID sensitivity with ongoing hives

-If you have ongoing hives (urticaria), you should avoid aspirin and NSAIDS unless you know that you can tolerate them without a problem.
-If you are already taking regular aspirin (for example, to thin the blood), or a regular arthritis tablet for treatment of pain, then you do not need to stop this medicine unless your hives clearly get much worse after taking a tablet.
+If you have ongoing hives (urticaria), you should avoid aspirin and NSAIDs unless you know that you can tolerate them without a problem.
+If you are already taking regular aspirin (for example, to prevent heart attack or stroke), or a regular arthritis tablet for the treatment of pain, then you do not need to stop taking this medicine unless your hives clearly get much worse after taking the medicine.